Egypt heads to polls to choose between Sisi and 'rival'

 In 2014, about 37 percent of voters participated in the two-day election, prompting authorities to add a third day to obtain a final participation rate of 47.5 percent.

-It is unlikely this year that even that 37 percent will be achieved, said analyst Mostafa Kamel al-Sayed.
+It is unlikely that this year's turnout will even reach the 37 percent threshold, said analyst Mostafa Kamel al-Sayed.

 "The result is known in advance, and this does not encourage Egyptians to go out and vote," he said.

-During the campaign, Sisi appeared frequently on television and in newspapers, hailing factories and infrastructure projects built in the past four years.
+During the campaign, Sisi appeared frequently on television and in newspapers, hailing factories and infrastructure projects built over the past four years.

 Egyptian cities, especially Cairo, are flooded with banners featuring photographs of Sisi and messages of support from business owners.
 Posters vowing support for Moussa, 65, are rarely seen.